bright-sea/docs/zh/homepage/modes_olap.md

 ---
-title: OLAP Mode
+title: OLAP模式
-content_title: OLAP Mode (Microsoft SSAS, Mondrian, icCube, OLAPY)
+content_title: OLAP模式 (Microsoft SSAS, Mondrian, icCube, OLAPY)
 ---
 In OLAP mode, all source data are in OLAP server and all calculations are in OLAP engine on server as well.
 WebPivotTable translates user's pivot selections to a MDX query to OLAP cubes, then render responses as pivot grid or pivot charts.